16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

 7. Passo Gardena

-Passo Gardena (aka Grödner Joch) is an absolutely beautiful mountain pass and one of the must-drive roads in the Dolomites.
+Passo Gardena (aka Grödner Joch) is a beautiful mountain pass and one of the must-drive roads in the Dolomites.
 The first time we visited the region, we reached Val Gardena via this mountain pass at around sunset.
 What a scenery, what a landscape!
-It was love at first sight!
+It was love at first sight.

 Since then, we have driven this pass multiple times, in different weather, and it remains one of my personal favorite scenic drives in the Dolomites.